vish-opatha/vish-opatha/README.md

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ..
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+🔭 I’m currently working on a Next.js project.
+- 🌱 I’m currently learning Next.js.
 -->